Search by Keyword

 Conclusion

-The Beatles' cover of "Slow Down" can never be considered one of their biggest hits and has been easily omitted from consideration for most "greatest hits" compilations.
-Nonetheless, many enthusiasts rightfully claim the song to be one of their favorite Beatles songs.
-The deciding factor in these claims surely rests on the convincingly enthusiastic vocal delivery of John Lennon.
+The Beatles' cover of "Slow Down" will never be considered one of their biggest hits and has understandably been omitted from consideration for most compilation albums.
+Nevertheless, there are many enthusiasts that rightfully claim the song to be one of their favorite Beatles songs.
+The deciding factor in these claims surely rests on the enthusiastic vocal delivery of John Lennon.
 While his performance is quite unlike that of the original Larry Williams vocal, he injects so much driving force that it makes us feel we've experienced one of the true inspirations to The Beatles sound.
 This, of course, was his intention, which worked exceedingly well.

 Song Summary